The Lava Caves of Bend, Oregon

 At the mouth of the cave, Kimber was ready to traverse the ever steepening rocks, but Mom and I were not so sure.
 We saw remnants of a stone staircase and handrails, that had long been destroyed.
 With it getting later in the evening, we decided it was not a good time to attempt the precipitous, treacherous climb into the cave, much to little goat dog’s dismay.
 Plus, the National Forest service prohibits canines from some area caves, so as not to endanger bat populations.
 Not being certain if this was one, we decided it best not to enter.

-We climbed back upwards, out of the mouth of Arnold Cave in search of the next Bend Lava cave on our checklist: Hidden Forest Cave.
+We climbed back upwards, out of the mouth surrounding Arnold Cave in search of the next Bend Lava cave on our checklist: Hidden Forest Cave.
 Hidden Forest Cave had unfortunately suffered some severe vandalism, and even arson in the recent years.
 The cave used to boast pine trees in it’s opening, with the tops of them reaching up to the floor of the dry land above it.

 Entrance to Hidden Forest Cave with trees surrounding